S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-deliverable">Deliverable</dt>
-<dd>A product, service, component or material provided in response to an organizational driver.</dd>
+<dd>A product, service, component or material provided to fulfill a requirement.</dd>

 <dt id="entry-domain">Domain</dt>
-<dd>A distinct area of influence, activity and decision-making within an organization.</dd>
+<dd>A distinct area of responsibility and authority within an organization.</dd>

 <dt id="entry-driver">Driver</dt>